Pages

 Salesforce Last Activity Date

-Many of us may not aware if Salesforce has the Last Activity Date.
-This field is not available in Page Layout, but available in Report, List View, and API (including Formula Field, Workflow, and Validation Rule) for Account, Contact, Opportunity, and Lead object.
+Many of us may not be aware that Salesforce has the Last Activity Date field.
+This field is not available in Page Layout by default, but is available in:

 It is important to note that the Last Activity Date is different from the Last Modified Date.
-Last Modified is the date and time stamp for changes (for example, changes to a phone number or an address) made to an individual record.
-This also shows the user who made the change.
+Last Modified is the date and time stamp when the last update was made to an individual record, for example, changes to a phone number or an address); this also includes the user who made the change.

-Last Activity shows when someone in your organization last did something related to the record.
-It represents one of the following:
+Last Activity shows when the last activity is related to a record, it represents one of the following:

 • The latest Due Date of the Completed Task on the related record